Rep2Text: Decoding Full Text from a Single LLM Token Representation: Experiments

-Prior work show that middle-to-deep layers capture high-level semantics more effectively~\citep{jin2024exploring, campbell2023localizing}.
-To further investigate how decoded information evolves across layers and to identify the optimal layer for inversion, we train adapters on representations extracted from different depths of Llama-3.1-8B using 16-token input sequences.
-Specifically, we select the 5th, 10th, 15th, 20th, 25th, and 30th layers for comparison.
+Prior work shows that middle-to-deep layers capture high-level semantics more effectively~\citep{jin2024exploring, campbell2023localizing}.
+We therefore ask which layer contains the most recoverable input information.
+To answer this, we train separate adapters on last-token representations from layers 5, 10, 15, 20, 25, and 30 of Llama-3.1-8B, using 16-token Wikipedia sequences.

-The results in Figure~\ref{fig:layer} show that token-level metrics, structure score and BERTScore reach their highest values at the 10th layer.
-Since ROUGE-L captures the longest common subsequence and the structure score reflects grammatical integrity, both metrics consistently indicate that syntactic information is best encoded around the 10th layer.
-In contrast, ROUGE-1 and entity recovery peak at the 15th layer, suggesting that lexical and entity-level details are better represented around the middle layer.
-The topic score hypes from the 10th layer to the 20th layer with only minor fluctuations, implying that high-level semantic information is progressively consolidated in later layers.
-In summary, the \textbf{early-to-middle layers (around L10-L15) contain the most concrete and literally recoverable representations} of the input's structure and lexical content.
-As information propagates to later layers, these specific details become increasingly abstracted and compressed, making them harder to invert, while the core, high-level topic is preserved and consolidated.
+Figure~\ref{fig:layer} shows that recoverability is strongest around L10--L15, with different metrics peaking at slightly different depths.
+ROUGE-L, structure score, and BERTScore peak around layer 10, suggesting that sentence structure, local phrase organization, and semantic similarity are already well captured by early-to-middle layers.
+ROUGE-1 and entity recovery remain high across layers 10--15 and peak slightly around layer 15, indicating that lexical and entity-level details may require deeper processing.
+Topic preservation remains stable from layers 10 to 20, suggesting that high-level semantic information persists across middle-to-late layers.